Key Takeaways

 Beer Promotions as a Sales Engine

-The scale of opportunity is enormous.
+The scale of opportunity is real.
 The beer industry supports 2.42 million American jobs and generates $471 billion in economic activity annually, according to the Beer Institute.
-Restaurants that tap into even a fraction of that momentum on a single themed day aren't just running a promotion-they're plugging into a cultural and economic force.
+Restaurants that tap into even a fraction of that momentum on a single themed day aren't just running a promotion β they're plugging into a cultural and economic force.

 A flat 10% discount on all beers won't cut it.
 Customers have seen that playbook too many times, and it rarely creates the kind of excitement that fills a dining room.
-The promotions that actually work-the ones people talk about, share online, and remember next year-are the ones that feel like an experience, not a transaction.
-Creativity isn't optional here.
-It's the entire strategy.
+The promotions that actually work β the ones people talk about, share online, and remember next year β are the ones that feel like an experience, not a transaction.

 - Beer Flights with Guided Pairings: A curated flight of four to five tasters, each paired with a small bite, turns a standard order into an educational experience.
 Guests stay longer, spend more, and leave feeling like they discovered something.
-Average ticket sizes on flight promotions often climb 20–30% above standard orders.
+Flight promotions tend to raise average ticket size meaningfully compared to standard Γ la carte orders.

 - Progressive Pricing: Start the night at $1 pints and increase the price by a dollar every hour.
 Early birds get rewarded, the bar fills up fast, and the energy builds as the evening progresses.
 It's gamification applied to happy hour.